Radiography Licensure Chart

 ASRT provides modality‑specific regulation maps showing which states regulate which imaging specialties.

-A small number of states (e.g., Colorado, Georgia, Michigan, Minnesota, Missouri, Pennsylvania, Wisconsin) do not license radiologic technologists.
+A small number of states (e.g., Colorado, Georgia, Michigan, Minnesota, Missouri, Pennsylvania, Wisconsin) Do Not license radiologic technologists.

 National certification bodies (ARRT, ARDMS, NMTCB, CCI, ISCD) provide standardized credentials used across the country.